jlevy/kmd/README.md

 If you don't want to use xonsh, you can still use it from other shells or as a Python library.

-Within the Kmd shell you get a full environment with all actions and commands.
+Within the Kmd shell, you get a full environment with all actions and commands.
 You also get intelligent auto-complete and a built-in assistant to help you perform tasks.

 ## Python and Shell Setup